bormaxi8080/osint-timeline/timelines/bormaxi8080-osint-timeline_10_09.06.2023.md

 ![alt text](img/10.jpg)

 ...The streets are being washed.
 Everything is flowering.
 Spring.
 Pigeons flock.
 Ahead is a Muslim woman, with a stroller, all in black, black scarf, black hijab.
 A girl in a pink stroller.
-And behind me, in front of me, a boy of about four, lagged behind, runs to his mother and screams: - Mother!
+And behind me, in front of me, a boy of about four, lagged behind, runs to his mother and screams: Mother!
 Mommy!..

 ----
+### bormaxi8080 OSINT Timeline (10) - 09.06.2023:

+--

 Over 1,000 Companies Have Curtailed Operations in Russia - But Some Remain (by Yale school of Management Chief Executive Leadership Institute): https://som.yale.edu/story/2022/over-1000-companies-have-curtailed-operations-russia-some-remain